Compelling ReLU Networks to Exhibit Exponentially Many Linear Regions at Initialization and During Training: One-Dimensional Experiments

 \subsection{Numerical Results}

-Several important trends emerge from this data.
-First, the worst performing networks are those that rely on purely randomized initializations.
-Even the networks that forgo an optimization pass using the manifold benefit from initializing with many activation regions.
-Prior optimization over the differentiable manifold is able to steer gradient descent to the best solutions, resulting in reductions in minimum error of three orders of magnitude over default networks.
-Pretraining on the differentiable manifold also closes the gap between the minimum and mean errors compared to other setups.
+Our first set of results are shown in Tables \ref{tab:3-11} and \ref{tab:sin-tanh}, wherein we observe several important trends.
+First, the worst performing networks are the ``default networks'' that rely on randomized (Kaiming) initialization (see also Figure \ref{fig:training-comparison}).
+Even the networks that forgo pretraining benefit from initializing with many activation regions.
+When pretraining constraints are used, they are able to steer gradient descent to the best solutions, resulting in reductions in minimum error of three orders of magnitude over default networks.
+Pretraining with differentiability enforced also closes the gap between the minimum and mean errors compared to other setups.
 This indicates that these loss landscapes are indeed the most reliable to traverse.
-Pretraining without controlling the scales can cause networks to exhibit overfit behavior.
-Even though the goal of these experiments is simply to interpolate the training data, overfitting can still occur if the network memorizes only a small subset of the training data.
-The networks in which this happens produce jagged outputs that do not reflect the smooth nature of the target functions.
-Pretraining on the differentiable manifold eliminated this sort of behavior.
-Since all the starting locations are identical, this demonstrates that enforcing differentiability during pretraining can impart a bias towards smoother solutions during gradient descent.
-The last trend to observe is the poor average performance of default networks.
-In a typical run of these experiments, around half of the default networks collapse.
-RAAI is able to eliminate most, but not all of the dying ReLU instances due to its probabilistic nature so it too has a low mean.
+Enforcing differentiability during pretraining can impart a bias towards smoother solutions during subsequent unassisted gradient descent.